 Vancouver is considered by many to be one of the most beautiful cities in the world.
-And I totally agree with that.
-But what is the beauty of this city on the Canadian west coast?
-It can not be the weather, because due to its proximity to the sea maritime climate determines the weather in Vancouver - and it can happen again and again that it rains.
-If you want to visit Vancouver, you should be better prepared and ready to go what you can do on a rainy day in Vancouver.
+I wholeheartedly agree.
+But what is the beauty of this city on Canada's west coast?
+Why is Vancouver worth a trip?
+Why is a Canada trip without Vancouver only half as nice?
+It can't be the weather, because due to its proximity to the sea, the maritime climate determines the weather conditions in Vancouver - and it can happen again and again that it rains.
+If you want to visit Vancouver, you better be prepared and have a program of things to do in Vancouver on a rainy day.

 Vancouver is between mountains and sea

 The special thing about Vancouver is its location between mountains and sea - nature is only a few steps away in this city.
 You can see that clearly from these Viewpoints.
-If you include Stanley Park, it is actually in the middle of the city.
-No matter whether you want to see the totem poles, take a tour along the Seawall with wonderful views of the city center, the harbor entrance or the mountains in the north of Vancouver or visit the aquarium with its animals of the north west coast of America - the park symbolizes what Vancouver is : a city between wilderness and civilization.
-The Rockies are only two days away. tips for one Route from Vancouver to the Rockies can be found at Gepackt & Los!
+In fact, if you include Stanley Park, it's right in the middle of the city.
+Whether you want to see the totem poles, take a tour of the Seawall with wonderful views of downtown, the harbor entrance or the mountains of northern Vancouver, or visit the aquarium with its animals from the Northwest coast of America - the park symbolizes what a Vancouver Reise offers: a city between wilderness and civilization. the Rockies are only two days away. tips for one Route from Vancouver to the Rockies can be found at Gepackt & Los!

-The locals like to use this as much as the visitors to the city.
-Outdoor life is “in” in Vancouver - be it by jogging along the seawall around Stanley Park or around False Bay in the south of downtown Vancouver, be it by walking over the “Grouse Grind”, the “Schinder” - This is what the steep hiking trail to Grouse Mountain north of Vancouver is called - climbing up to a wonderful view of the city center or by skiing on the Grouse Mountain with floodlights in winter with a view of the city and its surrounding sea bays and in summer Take a short dip on one of the beaches in the area around the city - life in the great outdoors belongs to Vancouver like the air you breathe.
+On a Vancouver trip you can experience city and nature in equal measure.
+This is used by locals just as much as visitors to the city.
+Outdoor living is "in" in Vancouver - whether it's jogging along the Seawall around Stanley Park or around False Bay south of Downtown Vancouver, whether it's over the "Grouse Grind" - the "Schinder" - that's what the steep trail up Grouse Mountain north of Vancouver is called - climbing for a wonderful view of downtown, or whether by skiing on Grouse Mountain in the winter and floodlit with views of the city and its surrounding bays and in the summer a quick dip at one of the beaches around the city – outdoor living is as much a part of Vancouver as the air you breathe.

 Shopping in Vancouver

-But Vancouver is even more: a downtown shopping mall with its large department stores and numerous shops along Robson Street, a magnet for anyone looking for crafts and galleries - and shopping - on Granville Island, but also a culinary destination with everything, What the Vancouver and British Columbia area has to offer: Okanagan fruit and wine, Cariboo beef, and raspberries and vegetables from around Vancouver.
-The best way to trace the epicurean delights of the Public Market on Granville Island, where the eye eats with the lush and colorful range of market stalls.
+But a Vancouver trip offers even more: shopping mecca in the city center with its large department stores and the numerous shops along Robson Street, attraction for everyone who likes to look at handicrafts and galleries - and buy - on Granville Island, but also culinary destination with everything what the Vancouver and British Columbia area has to offer: fruit and wine from the Okanagan Valley, beef from the Cariboo and raspberries and vegetables from the Vancouver area.
+The best way to indulge in epicurean delights is at the Public Market on Granville Island, where you can feast your eyes on the lush and colorful range of market stalls.

 In general, Vancouver's culinary offerings are as varied as their populations: Asian as well as Indian, European and Slow Food, or excellent modern cooking creations testifying to the quality of Vancouver's chefs.
 A stroll through the restaurant world of Vancouver is well worth a stay of several days in the city - and who wants to combine this with wonderful views of the bays or the surrounding mountains.
 Many of these restaurants offer not only excellent food, but also unforgettable views of the beautiful surroundings of Vancouver.

-And Vancouver also has a lot of culture: musicals and shows as well as opera performances at BCPlace.
-In the city's museums, you can learn about the culture of the Northwest Coast Indians (for example, in the commendable Museum of Anthropology on the campus) or the history of exploring the Northwest Passage at the Vancouver Maritime Museum.
+A trip to Vancouver can be combined with culture: musicals and shows as well as opera performances at BC Place.
+In the city's museums you can find out about the culture of the Northwest Coast Indians (eg in the recommended Museum of Anthropology on the university campus) or about the history of the development of the Northwest Passage in the Vancouver Maritime Museum.

-One thing that should be taken into account when planning a trip to Vancouver from British Columbia is: plenty of time to spend in the metropolis on the West Coast, as there is more and more to discover in this incomparable city of Western Canada.
+Anyone planning a Canada Vancouver trip should take one thing into account: plan plenty of time for your stay in the metropolis on the west coast, because there is always more and something new to discover in this incomparable city in western Canada.

 Do you already know: